-Once discipline declarations and the 'default\discipline compiler directive have been applied, if any mixed-signal nets are still undeclared additional resolution is needed.
-This section provides an additional method for discipline resolution of remaining undeclared nets (to control the auto-insertion of connect modules).
+Once discipline declarations have been applied, if any mixed-signal or continuous-signal nets don't have a discipline and domain assigned additional resolution is needed.
+This section provides an additional method for discipline resolution of remaining undeclared nets.

 There are two modes for this method of resolution, basic (the default) and detail, which determine how known disciplines are used to resolve these undeclared nets.
 For the entire design, undeclared nets shall be resolved at each level of the hierarchy where continuous (analog) has precedence over discrete (digital).
 The selection of these discipline resolution modes shall be vendor-specific.